 I have so enjoyed getting to know my fellow program researchers, as well.
 Everyone has a unique background, and hearing about their research, experiences, and ideas has been amazing.
 Exploring the city and spending time with them has been a lot of fun.

-Overall, I am very grateful for the experience I have already had with this program, and I intend to make the most of the second half, which will no doubt teach me as much if not more than the first!children, community health, research, Summer Research Program
+Overall, I am very grateful for the experience I have already had with this program, and I intend to make the most of the second half, which will no doubt teach me as much if not more than the first!Community Health, Research, Summer Research Program